We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Most of the hearing aids on this list come with financing options, a manufacturer’s warranty, and a 30-day or greater risk-free trial.

 We looked at a wide range of features that are important to consumers, including:

 - adaptive noise reduction

 - ability to recharge

 Hearing aid prices can vary significantly from retailer to retailer.
 We’ve indicated the price for single hearing aids.
-In some instances, these prices are bundled and reflect additional services like follow-up visits and hearing aid maintenance.
+In some instances, these prices are bundled and reflect additional services such as follow-up visits and hearing aid maintenance.

 Prices are estimated as follows: